NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 | FastPitch 1.1  | 0.565 ± 0.068      |

 The FastPitch model is based on the [FastSpeech](https://arxiv.org/abs/1905.09263) model.
 The main differences between FastPitch and FastSpeech are that FastPitch:
-* no dependence on external aligner (Transformer TTS, Tacotron 2); in version 1.1, FastPitch aligns audio to transcriptions by itself,
+* no dependence on external aligner (Transformer TTS, Tacotron 2); in version 1.1, FastPitch aligns audio to transcriptions by itself as in [One TTS Alignment To Rule Them All](https://arxiv.org/abs/2108.10447),
 * explicitly learns to predict the pitch contour,
 * pitch conditioning removes harsh sounding artifacts and provides faster convergence,
 * no need for distilling mel-spectrograms with a teacher model,